SabreTools/MPF/CHANGELIST.md

 - Use fake filename for Redumper DAT
 - Ensure that the full base path is being used
 - Ensure consistency in output file path checking
+- Use new output file logic in processors

 ### 3.2.2 (2024-09-24)